 Under California law, California residents who have an established business relationship with us may opt-out of our disclosing personal information about them to third parties for their marketing purposes.

 Seakeeper does not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to register for the Service.
 Because of the nature of our business, the Service and its content are not directed at children under the age of 13.
 In the event that we learn that we have collected personal information from a child under age 13 without parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us at email@example.com.

 9. OTHER WEB SITES AND SERVICES

 10. HOW TO CONTACT US ABOUT A DECEASED USER

 In the event of the death of a Seakeeper user, please contact us at firstname.lastname@example.org.
 We will usually conduct our communication via email; should we require any other information, we will contact you at the email address you have provided in your request.

 11. HOW TO CONTACT US

-This Privacy Shield Statement outlines our general policy and practices for implementing the Principles, including the types of information we gather, how we use it and the notice and choice affected individuals have regarding our use of and their ability to correct that information.
+This GDPR Statement outlines our general policy and practices for implementing the GDPR Principles, including the types of information we gather, how we use it and the notice and choice affected individuals have regarding our use of and their ability to correct that information.

 “Sensitive Personal Information” means personal information that reveals race, ethnic origin, sexual orientation, political opinions, religious or philosophical beliefs, trade union membership or that concerns an individual’s health.